Eli-Pregerson/qDat/README.md

 # qDat
-Temporary repository for transferring and copying files
+Temporary repository for transferring and copying files iii